-3. Remove the power supply from the chassis (Faraday cage).
+3. Remove the power supply from the chassis, keeping the two halves connected.

 4. Replacement Note: When replacing the metal plate (see picture above) that sits on top of the power supply, make certain that the two shorter screws are inserted into the screw holes near the optical door.
 If the longer screws are inserted by mistake, the screws will scratch the top housing (circled below).